- Pitching a business idea is like telling an engaging story that will capture your audience’s attention.

 While practicing the pitch is a must, very rarely will your pitch go exactly as planned.
 Having realistic expectations will help when you’re preparing.
-Erika Ashley, a social media influencer marketing consultant and TEDx speaker, says it’s important to practice for a realistic presentation experience, which may include interruptions by investors asking questions.
+It’s important to practice for a realistic presentation experience, which may include interruptions by investors asking questions.

 In addition to expecting disruptions, it’s important to view the presentation from the audience’s perspective.
-Brian Lim, a serial entrepreneur who owns three e-commerce businesses (EmazingLights, iHeartRaves and INTO THE AM) that collectively earn more than $20 million annually, pitched one of his businesses on Shark Tank in 2015.
-He received offers from all five judges on the show and made a deal for with Mark Cuban and Daymond John.
-Lim credits his success to proof of concept: He entered the show with $13 million in sales to date, and his ability to view his business from a different vantage point.
+Brian Lim, an entrepreneur who owns three e-commerce businesses (EmazingLights, iHeartRaves and INTO THE AM) that collectively earn more than $20 million annually, pitched one of his businesses on Shark Tank in 2015.
+He received offers from all five judges on the show and made a deal with Mark Cuban and Daymond John.
+Lim credits his success to proof of concept: He entered the show with $13 million in sales to date, and his ability to view his business from a different vantage point set him apart.